krzysztofzablocki/Sourcery/guides/Installing.md

 - _Binary form_

-	The easiest way to download the tool right now is to just grab a newest `.zip` distribution from [releases tab](https://github.com/krzysztofzablocki/Sourcery/releases).
+	Download latest release with prebuilt binary from [release tab](https://github.com/krzysztofzablocki/Sourcery/releases/latest).
+Unzip the archive into desired destination and run `bin/sourcery`

-- _Via CocoaPods_
+- _CocoaPods_

-	If you're using CocoaPods, you can simply add `pod 'Sourcery'` to your Podfile.

-	This will download the Sourcery binaries and dependencies in `Pods/`.
-You just need to add `$PODS_ROOT/Sourcery/bin/sourcery --sources <sources path> --templates <templates path> --output <output path>` in your Script Build Phases.
+	Add pod 'Sourcery' to your Podfile and run `pod update Sourcery`.
+This will download latest release binary and will put it to your project's CocoaPods path so you will run it with `$PODS_ROOT/Sourcery/bin/sourcery`

+- _Building from source_

+	Download latest release source code from [release tab](https://github.com/krzysztofzablocki/Sourcery/releases/latest) or clone the repository an build Sourcery manually.

-- _Via Swift Package Manager_
+	- _Building with Swift Package Manager_

-	If you're using SwiftPM, you can simply add 'Sourcery' to your manifest.

-	Sourcery is placed in `Packages`.
-After your first `swift build`, you can run `.build/debug/sourcery --sources <sources path> --templates <templates path> --output <output path>`.

-- _From Source_

-	You can clone it from the repo and just run `Sourcery.xcworkspace`.
+		Run `swift build -c release` in the root folder.
+This will create a `.build/release` folder and will put binary there.
+Move the **whole `.build/release` folder** to your desired destination and run with `path_to_release_folder/sourcery`

+		> Note: Swift and JS templates are not supported when building with SPM yet.

+	- _Building with Xcode_

+		Open `Sourcery.xcworkspace` and build with `Sourcery-Release` scheme.
+This will create `Sourcery.app` in the Derived Data folder.
+You can copy it to your desired destination and run with `path_to_sourcery_app/Sourcery.app/Contents/MacOS/Sourcery`